-- Unfroze package upgrade process, which had been frozen in place by fear for over a year.
+- Restarted package upgrade process, which had been frozen in place by fear for over a year.

-- 48 Real servers and 5 "cloud" virtualized servers at SoftLayer, in multiple datacenters.
+- Lead a team of 3 engineers in maintaining 48 physical servers and 5 "cloud" virtualized servers at SoftLayer, in multiple datacenters.

 System Architect/Systems Administrator/Computer Duster • April 2009 — September 2011

-For a IT consulting company dedicated to supporting non-profits with size-appropriate technology, work with over a dozen Bay Area non-profit clients (and one international client) to put out fires, architect solid solutions, and provide excellent documentation and personable service.
+For an IT consulting company dedicated to supporting non-profits with size-appropriate technology, worked with over a dozen Bay Area non-profit clients (and one international client) to put out fires, architect solid solutions, and provide excellent documentation and personable service.
 Prominent clients included Youth Employment Partnership of Oakland, Inc., ACCESS Women's Health Justice, and over a dozen others on an as-needed basis.

 Systems Administrator/IT Manager • March 2008 — October 2008